-In addition to commanding the three divisions, Chief Stefano also manages the Fire Department Fleet Program as a collateral duty.
+In addition to commanding the three divisions, Chief Stefano has also managed the Fire Department Fleet Program as a collateral duty for the past 6 years.
 This responsibility is crucial to the effective delivery of emergency duties in the City of Orange, as it includes developing vehicle specifications for future fire engines and other apparatus, ensuring quality during fabrication, and monitoring acceptance testing upon delivery to the City.
 The responsibility doesn’t end there, as Chief Stefano coordinates ongoing fleet maintenance through the City Garage.

 Specifically, Chief Stefano has directed the development, purchase and on-site customization of five new fire engines, three new ambulances and several staff/command units.
-He recently oversaw the construction of a new 100’ aerial ladder truck that was placed in service in the fall of 2010.
+He recently oversaw the construction of a new 100’ aerial ladder truck that was placed in service in the fall of 2010 and most curretnly a new quint with a 100' aerial ladder.
 In all, Chief Stefano has placed nearly five million dollars’ worth of highly specialized equipment into service to protect the residents, businesses and visitors in the City of Orange.

 In his postions as captain and battalion chief, Chief Stefano distinguished himself by his role as the fire department’s grant officer.
 He has researched, written and submitted several federal grant proposals, resulting in grant offers of nearly $4 million for Orange City Fire Department.
 As a direct result of Chief Stefano’s hard work, the City of Orange has emergency equipment that it would otherwise be unable to afford.
 Chief Stefano has had a direct hand in making the City of Orange a safer place.